Skip to main content

 Description automatically generated

-How to Add a Web Application Test to User Experience Insight
+How to add a WAT to User Experience Insight

 A screenshot of a computer